 A one second improvement in site speed can result in +$8,000 in revenue for this site.

 This is why ensuring that your Shopify site performs well is crucial to the success of your store.
-Site speed improvements can not only enhance your user’s experience but may also have a direct impact on your bottom line.
+Speeding up your Shopify site can not only enhance your user’s experience but may also have a direct impact on your bottom line.

 How To Optimize Shopify Site Speed: